AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Proofs*

-When a user adds another user to a proof, that user's role on the proof is set as "Read-only" despite the user's actual proof role.
+When a user adds another user to a proof, that user's role on the proof is set as "[!UICONTROL Read-only]" despite the user's actual proof role.

 **Cannot send password reset email to user**